 Use Environment-specific Secrets

 The same pipeline can be deployed in other namespaces or clusters, with different values stored in their mysql-secret.
-With that in place, no changes in the pipeline configuration are needed to ensure the pipeline will connect to the MySQL instance specific to the environment it is running in.
+With that in place, no changes in the pipeline configuration are needed to ensure the pipeline will connect to and sync your MySQL instance specific to the environment it is running in.

 Try it out!